 I’m reminded of the time we were scouring La Paz, Mexico in search of the perfect house to rent.
 I’d spent weeks running all over town in hopes of finding the perfect house.
-The perfect little house which would live-up to my expectations, hopes, and dreams.
+The perfect little house which would live up to my expectations, hopes, and dreams.
 The perspective of which was seen through the eyes of somebody who grew up in the United States.
 I grew up in a moderately nice house, with nice furniture, and nice neighbors.

-Of course, the absolute perfect house would offer incredible ocean views.
+Of course, the absolutely perfect house would offer incredible ocean views.
 That would enable me to capture incredible sunset photographs like this one.
 Which was taken with my camera phone while walking the Malecon (boardwalk).
 In a perfect world, the house would also have a large, modern kitchen.
 And it definitely needed an open, spacious yard for Duscha the Dog to patrol.

 It would also be great if the house had a built-in dog door.
-That way I wouldn’t have to wake-up in the middle of the night to let the dog out every time he hears a cockroach fart.
+That way I wouldn’t have to wake up in the middle of the night to let the dog out every time he hears a cockroach fart.

 This is the wish list that we proudly presented to several property management agents.
-In the mean time, we were staying in a little one bedroom, studio style, hotel room.
-It was located ten, long, hazardous blocks from our beloved malecon, but it allowed dogs (the deciding factor).
+In the meantime, we were staying in a little one-bedroom, studio style, hotel room.
+It was located ten, long, hazardous blocks from our beloved Malecon, but it allowed dogs (the deciding factor).